 Soda, juice, coconut water, fancy coffee drinks, and most commercial smoothies are simply calories in a cup that have little or no nutritional value.
 Most people do not realize that their morning Frappuccino or mocha is putting on 300-500 calories without eating.

 Although some smoothies offer protein, vitamins and minerals, many are very high in calories and sugar.
-They also don’t fill you like food does and you may find yourself still hungry despite drinking 800 or so calories!
+They also don’t fill you like food does.
+You may find yourself still hungry despite drinking 800 or so calories!

 8 Less Meat, and More Lean Protein Sources

-Eat less red meat, chicken and turkey, and more fish, eggs, beans, legumes, tofu, nuts and seeds that are also good protein sources.
+Eat less red meat, chicken and turkey, and more fish, eggs, beans, legumes, tofu, nuts and seeds that are also good; better protein sources.

 If at all possible, eat meat from grass-fed livestock.
 Otherwise, it’s coming from animals fed with GMO grains, injected with hormones to make them fatter faster, and antibiotics to contain infectious diseases as a result of the filth in miserable, confined quarters.
-Not good or healthy at all.
+It’s about as unhealthy as you can get.

 9 More Fresh Fruits and Vegetables, and Less Junk, Processed Foods